MultiMachineBuilder/MultiMachineBuilder/README.md

 ### How to use mods
 1. Link a mod from [Settings/External mods] or copy it to mods directory [Mods/Open mods directory]
-2. Read the instruction on the mod's homepage
+2. Read the instructions on the mod's homepage
 ### Creative tips
 Use the copy tool to quickly build repeating sections Make anything you like